chylex/TweetDuck/README.md

 While `TweetLib.Browser` is highly generic, most browser libraries are likely to be using some form of [CEF](https://bitbucket.org/chromiumembedded/cef/), so this library significantly reduces the amount of work required to swap between browser libraries that are based on [CEF](https://bitbucket.org/chromiumembedded/cef/).

-Note: The repository contains an experimental `linux` branch, which uses [CefGlue](https://gitlab.com/xiliumhq/chromiumembedded/cefglue) as its browser library instead of [CefSharp](https://github.com/cefsharp/CefSharp/) which only works on Windows.

 ### Windows Projects

 #### TweetDuck